Course Syllabus

 Late policy applies differently to review submissions and project submissions.

-For review submissions: We do not accept late review submissions as you already get 5 wild cards.
+For survey submissions: We do not accept late submissions as you already get 5 wild cards.

 For project submissions: Your work is late if it is not turned in by the deadline.